 Original Argon ONE Case Review

 Nothing interesting here, except the newly added IR port.
 The manual says it’s supposed to be used with a proprietary remote.
 I’m definitely going to pass on that.
 One more thing: don’t forget to move the jumper to “ALWAYS ON” mode if you want your Raspberry Pi to turn on automatically in case of a power shortage.
-It doesn’t turn on by default.

 When I saw this switch for the first time, I thought it’s responsible for controlling the fan, but the new manual says it’s all about power management.
 The default mode is good for devices you actively engage with, such as a desktop computer or a game console.
 The “ALWAYS ON” mode is perfect for servers because they’re supposed to self-heal and keep on doing what they’re doing without your help.

-It fits well enough, although the fact that it bends the module gives me chills.
+It fits well enough, although the fact that it bends gives me chills.
 I don’t think it will break it, so I guess that’s fine.
 Keep in mind that this case supports SATA M2 SSDs only.
 Most of SSDs on the market are actually NVMe, and they won’t work with this case!
 I wish it supported NVMe SSDs, and I’d say it’s the biggest flaw of this product.